-Join us for the introduction of the Roadmap to Housing Justice on Nov.
-30th
+Introducing the Roadmap to Housing Justice

 Rent increases have forced over 136,000 of Washington's households to move in the first six months of 2023 (not a typo).
 And where did these renters go?
 With housing out of reach of low and moderate-income households, the chances that they were able to find an affordable home in their community – or anywhere in Washington – is slim.
 Rent increases lead to evictions, community instability, and homelessness.
 Washington must do better.